susalulmumaO12/cppMiniPrograms/Brainy_Warrior/README.md

 ## Scoring System and Stats

-Scoring system only keeps track of hard mode for every level overtime, and keeps stats for each player like number of times played and number of wins, like this:
+Scoring system only keeps track for every level overtime, and keeps stats for each player like number of times played and number of wins, like this:

-> [!NOTE]
-> _Easy mode will no longer exist, as it doesn't make sense, it was there for educational purposes only._

 <table>
 <thead>